conduktor/conduktor-docs/docs/guide/reference/console-reference.md

 </TabItem>
 </Tabs>

-AWS Glue Registry checks:
+**AWS Glue registry checks:**

 - `spec.schemaRegistry.region` must be a valid AWS region
 - `spec.schemaRegistry.registryName` must be a valid AWS Glue Registry in this region
 - `spec.schemaRegistry.security.type` must be one of [`Credentials`, `FromContext`, `FromRole`]

 **Credentials**
-Use AWS API Key/Secret to connect to the Glue Registry
+Use AWS API Key/Secret to connect to the Glue registry.

 <Tabs>
 <TabItem  value="CLI" label="CLI">